sxht4/MIPS-Edu-Game/README.md

 For more details please visit [here](https://github.com/sxht4/MIPS-Edu-Game/tree/hbai/instructions)

 As `package.json` suggests, you will need to have `mocha`, `chai`, and `mocha-simple-http-reporter` in order to start debugging and using unit tests

+Use `install.sh` under testScripts folder

+# Deploy our project
+If this is released to the end user, use `deploy.sh`

+However, if it is internal testing, just use `install.sh --deployment-only` , where `install.sh` is under testScripts folder